SeanKski/Website/content/authors/admin/_index.md

   - url: "https://engineering.purdue.edu/ECE"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest lies a gaining better understandings of data from both a human perspective (via interpretable data representations) and a machine intelligence perspective (via learning generalizable representations).
-Namely, this means the problems I tend to work with are domain adaptation, generalization, and shift understanding; knowledge representation; CausalML; and all that comes with it.
+bio: My research interest lies at making more reliable generative AI models.
+Namely, this means the problems I tend to work with are robust ML, ML failure mitigation, and generalization, and all that comes with it.

 # Interests to show in About widget
 interests:
-  - Domain Generalization
+  - Generative AI
-  - Conceptual Data Representations
+  - Trustworthy AI
-  - Generative Modeling
+  - Human-AI interactions
-  - Machine Intelligence
+  - Natural Language Processing

 # Education to show in About widget
 education: